thomasjpfan/docker-scaler/docs/service-scale.md

 # Auto-Scaling With Docker Scaler And Instrumented Metrics

 *Docker Scaler* provides an alternative to using Jenkins for service scaling shown in Docker Flow Monitor's [auto-scaling tutorial](http://monitor.dockerflow.com/auto-scaling/).
 In this tutorial, we will construct a system that will scale a service based on response time.
-The following is an overview of the triggered events in our self-adapting system:
+Here is an overview of the triggered events in our self-adapting system:

-1. The [go-demo](https://github.com/vfarcic/go-demo) service response times becomes too high.
+1. The [go-demo](https://github.com/vfarcic/go-demo) service response times becomes high.
 2. [Docker Flow Monitor](http://monitor.dockerflow.com/) is querying the services' metrics, notices the high response times, and alerts the [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
 3. The Alertmanager is configured to forward the alert to *Docker Scaler*.
 4. *Docker Scaler* scales the service up.